AI-and-Blockchain/S24_Spam_Detector/ML/README.md

 ### spamDetector

 Spam Detector aims to detect if the inputting message is a spam by using NLP techniques.
-Specifically, it tokenizes the words in the message into tokens, and then BERT would learn from the tokens and generates meaning embedding.
-Finally, a classifier would use the embedding to check if the inputted message is spam, so the entire process can be considered as a two classification task.
+Specifically, it tokenizes the words in the message into tokens, and then BERT would learn from the tokens and generates the meaningful embedding.
+Finally, a classifier would use the embedding to check if the inputted message is a spam, so the entire process can be considered as a two classification task.

 ### Dataset